kumahq/kuma-website/docs/README.md

 ::: slot feature-block-content-1

-### Universal Control Plane
+### CRD + RESTful Interface

 ![Universal Control Plane diagram](/images/diagrams/diagram-universal-cp@2x.jpg)

-Built on top of Envoy, Kuma is a modern control plane for Microservices and Service Mesh.
-Universal for both VMs and Kubernetes.
+Built on top of Envoy, Kuma can be fully operated via simple CRDs on Kubernetes or with a RESTful API on other platforms.
+GUI included.

 :::

 ::: slot feature-block-content-2

-### Intuitive Policies
+### L4 + L7 Policies

 ![Universal Control Plane diagram](/images/diagrams/diagram-powerful-policies@2x.jpg)

-Easy to use Service Mesh policies for security, observability, routing, and more.
-Low operational overhead with multi-tenancy since day one.
+Connect your Microservices with Kuma, and apply intuitive policies for security, observability, routing, and more in one command.
 :::

 ::: slot feature-block-content-3